 It’s the middle of summer and you are ready for an adventurous getaway.
 You’ve worked hard since school let out and have scrapped together some cash.
 A camping road trip seems like the perfect way to spend it.

 Nothing allows you to enjoy the freedom that comes with summer quite like pitching a tent under the stars.
 Add your closest friends and a road trip to the mixture and you get the experience of a lifetime.
-A camping road trip can bond people for life, but it can also test the strength of friendships.
+A road trip, even one involving camping in the UK, can bond people for life, but it can also test the strength of friendships.
 It will teach you things you never would have considered about yourself, your friends and your friendships.
 You should start packing.

 What camping will teach you about yourself